 Things to Know After Filing An Application Office

-The claimants are expected to follow certain guidelines after filing for monetary benefits.
+The claimants are expected to follow certain guidelines after filing for unemployment benefits in North Carolina.
 Not following these guidelines may create problems to claimants, and may result in stoppage of monetary benefits as well.

 Overpayments and Collections